-The RIA contained a number of REIT-favorable provisions.
+By way of background, the RIA contained a number of REIT-favorable provisions.
 First, it allows a REIT to make certain loans in the ordinary course of business without the risk of losing REIT status.
 Second, it substantially conforms the treatment under the "FIRPTA" rules of foreign shareholders in publicly traded REITs to that of foreign shareholders in other publicly traded U.S. companies.
 Finally, its "REIT Savings" provisions allow REITs to avoid REIT disqualification for non-intentional REIT test violations either by, among other things, remedying the violation and paying a monetary penalty if the violation was due to reasonable cause or, for certain de minimis violations, by bringing themselves into compliance with the REIT rules.

 NAREIT appreciated Congress' leadership in enacting the Jobs Act.
-However, certain provisions of the Jobs Act, particularly some of the effective date provisions, could have resulted in retroactive REIT disqualification and/or considerable additional expense for REITs that complied with prior law or the new law.
-Accordingly, following the passage of the Jobs Act on Oct.
-22, 2004, NAREIT began a dialogue with policy-makers to seek the enactment of certain technical changes to prevent such disqualification and/or additional expense.
+However, because certain provisions of the Jobs Act, particularly some of the effective date provisions, could have resulted in retroactive REIT disqualification and/or considerable additional expense for REITs that complied with prior law or comply with the new law, following the passage of the Jobs Act on October 22, 2004, NAREIT began a dialogue with policymakers seeking the enactment of certain technical changes to prevent such disqualification and/or additional expense.

-On Jan.
-31, 2005, NAREIT submitted written comments to the tax-writing committees suggesting certain technical changes to the RIA provisions in the Jobs Act.
-As further described below, we are pleased to report that the Act (see H.R.
-4440 at pages 44-47, 50-51 and 63) favorably addresses all of the RIA issues NAREIT raised with policy-makers.
+On January 31, 2005, NAREIT submitted written comments to the tax-writing committees suggesting certain technical changes to the RIA provisions in the Jobs Act.
+As further described below, we are pleased to report that the TTCA 2005 (see H.R.
+3376 at pages 15-22 and 29-30) addresses all of the RIA issues NAREIT originally raised with policymakers favorably.
+Because comments are due to the tax-writing committees on August 31, 2005, please let Dara Bernstein know at dbernstein@nareit.com if you have any comments with respect to the TTCA 2005 by close of business August 22, 2005.
+We are particularly interested in whether the REIT-related language in the TTCA 2005 is sufficient to provide "clean" opinions, assuming the legislation is enacted.